Toyota-Connected-India/zokyo/README.md

 ## Usage

-An ML engineer can try out different operations to finalize a configuration file for augmenting their images.
-A sample Configuration json file for Zokyo
+A Computer Vision or ML engineer can try out different operations to finalize a configuration file for augmenting their images.
+A sample Configuration json file for Zokyo looks like this

 ```
 {